Visitors intending to reach the official website should click HERE

 What Users Say

-The Club CLT, accessible through programs like Priority Pass, offers an alternative to airline lounges, but opinions are very divided.
+The Club CLT, accessible through programs such as Priority Pass, offers an alternative to airline lounges, but opinions are very divided.

-- Food and Drinks (Some Positive Experiences): Some users find the food "surprisingly good" or "decent and edible," especially compared to paying high prices for sandwiches in the terminal.
-Specific mentions include honey-fried country steak sandwiches, Alfredo pasta (though "not the best, but comfy"), and good shrimp and grits.
+- Food and Drinks (Some Positive Experiences): Some users find the food “surprisingly good” or “decent and edible,” especially compared to paying high prices for terminal sandwiches.
+Specific mentions include breaded steak sandwiches with honey, Alfredo pasta (though “not the best, but comforting”), and good shrimp and grits.
 Well-made drinks and an open bar are a plus.

-- Economical Alternative: Considered less expensive than a day pass for the Admirals Club and a good option if other lounges are full.
+- Budget-Friendly Alternative: Considered less expensive than an Admirals Club day pass and a good option if other lounges are full.

-- Cleanliness (Occasional): It's mentioned that they clean constantly, and you can smell bleach, which some see as a positive.
+- Cleanliness (Occasional): Constant cleaning is mentioned, and the smell of bleach is noticeable, which some see as a positive.

-- Crowding and Size: This is the most common complaint.
-Described as "too small to handle CLT's traffic capacity," "shoulder to shoulder," and with frequent waits (15-40 minutes).
+- Crowding and Size: The most common complaint.
+Described as “too small to handle CLT’s traffic volume,” “shoulder to shoulder,” with frequent waits (15–40 minutes).

-- Food Quality (Inconsistent and Limited): Many rate it as "mediocre" (e.g., breakfast with hash browns and a little scrambled egg), "bar food bordering on nasty," or with a "very limited" selection (oatmeal, cereal, fruit).
-Poor quality machine coffee.
+- Food Quality (Inconsistent and Limited): Many rate it as “mediocre” (e.g., breakfast with potato tots and a bit of scrambled eggs), “bar food bordering on unpleasant,” or with a “very limited” selection (oatmeal, cereal, fruit).
+Poor-quality machine coffee.

-- Service and Staff Attitude (Negative): "Rude" reception staff indicating long waits.
-General attitude described as "cold, dismissive," making customers feel like an inconvenience.
+- Service and Staff Attitude (Negative): Reception staff described as “rude,” announcing long waits.
+Overall attitude described as “cold and dismissive,” making guests feel like a nuisance.
 An amputee user reported a total lack of assistance or basic decency from staff.

-- Management and Organization: Management is criticized, such as a manager asking people to remove their bags from chairs instead of using signage.
+- Management and Organization: Criticism of management, such as a manager asking people to remove bags from chairs instead of using signage.
 Difficulty ordering food (no clear menu, staff walking through crowds).

-- Negative International Comparison: It's noted that US lounges in general (and this one in particular) lack the hospitality, freshness, and variety of food found in international lounges.
+- Negative International Comparison: Noted that U.S. lounges in general (and this one in particular) lack the hospitality, freshness, and food variety found in international lounges.

-- Value with Priority Pass: Some feel that, although "free" with Priority Pass, the quality is "horrible" compared to other lounges.
+- Value with Priority Pass: Some feel that, even though it’s “free” with Priority Pass, the quality is “terrible” compared to other lounges.

-The Club CLT can be an option if other lounges are inaccessible and an open bar is valued, but be prepared for possible crowding, waits, and highly variable food and service quality.
-Expectations should be moderate, especially when compared to higher-category or international lounges.
+The Club CLT can be an option if other lounges are inaccessible and you value an open bar, but be prepared for possible crowding, waits, and very inconsistent food and service quality.
+Expectations should be moderate, especially compared to higher-end or international lounges.

 Location

-Near the A/B Connector, past Security Level 2, Departures/Check-In.
-It is located on the left side of the concourse, just before reaching gates A22 and A21.
+Near the A/B Connector, after Security Level 2, Boarding/Check-In.
+Located on the left side of the concourse, just before gates A22 and A21.

 Hours

-Complimentary snacks and beverages, digital food and beverage ordering, comfortable seating, workstations, flight information monitors, complimentary Wi-Fi, showers, newspapers and magazines, TV, air conditioning.
-Passengers appreciate the quiet atmosphere, although some mention the lounge can get crowded during peak hours.
+Complimentary snacks and beverages, digital food and drink ordering, comfortable seating, workstations, flight information monitors, complimentary Wi-Fi, showers, newspapers and magazines, TV, air conditioning.
+Passengers appreciate the quiet atmosphere, although some mention it can get crowded during peak hours.

-Available to Priority Pass, LoungeKey, or Diners Club members, or by paying USD45.00 per person for a day pass.
-Can be booked 6 hours in advance, with access permitted 3 hours before departure.
-Children under 2 enter free.
+Available to Priority Pass, LoungeKey, or Diners Club members, or by paying USD60.00 per person for a day pass.
+Reservations can be made up to 6 hours in advance, with access allowed 3 hours before departure.
+Children under 2 years old enter free.

 American Airlines Admirals Club